AngeloCinaWD/vue-coachApp3.0/README.md

 # Vue 3 App

-This app permit you to choice a coach and send him a message with email and text.
+This app permits you to choice a coach and send him a message with email and text.

 You can register as user and then as coach.